jump to navigation

 Most of the nerds I know are the ones who annoy everyone else at movies by making commentary throughout about the impossibility or improbability of what they’re witnessing.
 (In particular, my older son is this way.
 Of course, he also likes to tell you what’s going to happen next, so he’s been banned from speaking during movies.)
 Suspension of disbelief becomes a little harder when you’re faced with something you know cannot possibly happen.

-I think this became obvious to me in one scene where Sheldon was waxing (un)poetic about how great Isaac Newton was.
+I think this became obvious to me in where Sheldon was waxing (un)poetic about how great Isaac Newton was.
 Leonard made some comment meant in sarcasm, and Sheldon’s response was to say that Leonard disputed Newton’s claim that he invented calculus so Leonard wanted to put Leibniz at the top of the Christmas tree.

 Most people who have no clue about calculus would probably laugh at this scene because Sheldon missed the point of the sarcasm.
 On the other hand, those of us who know anything about calculus might have been laughing because we knew exactly to what he was referring.
 And it made me ponder…would I want Newton at the top of my tree, or Leibniz?
 For the record, I would have been fine with Newton at the top of the tree because he did a lot more than invent calculus…but I still am glad for Leibniz’s wonderful notation.
 Either way, you couldn’t have just thrown any mathematician or physicist’s name out.
 It HAD to be Leibniz because the rivalry is so historic and well-known among mathophiles.